Dani-j/Team2-Pycharm/docs/debug.md

 7. At last, you modify the code using ```for number in range(1, 6)``` instead of ```for number in range(1, 5)```, and then you get the right output ```15```.

     ![Step Over](../../assets/images/docs/debug/fixed.png "Run")

+---
+Congratulations!
+You have learnt how to debug your Python application using Pycharm.
+If you have any issues, check out [troubleshooting]({{ site.baseurl }}{% link docs/trouble.md %}).